SLywnow/Kopia-for-Unity/README.md

 Creates new snapshot, it'll copy full project folder, except Temp

 ### **Refresh list**
-Refrest list of all snapshots
+Refreshes list of all snapshots

 ### **Snapshot**
 You can open additional info about snapshot, also, you can remove or restore this snapshot (warning, recovery does not delete new files, only overwrites existing ones)